BeMain/pyglet_survival_game/README.md

 Here is the project's Trello Board with planned features: https://trello.com/invite/b/JwDc3zBP/10e69bb7f3abc281623fd9ba24631cfc/pyglet-survival-game

-All textures by my friend TTBob, a huge thanks for your support!
+All textures by my friend @TTBob, a huge thanks for your support!

 ## Dependencies